Our Lactation Consultants Can Help With Breastfeeding

 What To Expect During A Lactation Consultation

 Some breastfeeding issues can be solved in one visit and others are more complex and may require additional visits.
-Always follow the lactation consultant’s advice after they? leave.
-Don’t ever feel embarrassed or hopeless over your breastfeeding journey.
-It’s essential to ask your consultant how they feel about formula-feeding and supplementation.
-(It is not.
-How I “feel” is irrelevant.
-It’s more important that I can identify when formula is indicated and help the patient verbalize their feelings about supplemental feedings.)
+It is helpful to follow the lactation consultant’s advice and try not to feel embarrassed or hopeless over your breastfeeding journey.
+In addition it’s essential to ask your consultant about formula-feeding and supplementation.
 Understandably, you may need to decide not to breastfeed, and your lactation consultant should be able to help you stop breastfeeding and offer support and guidance through the process.
 Always disclose any concern or question.
 Your lactation consultant may not be a doctor, but they can help you with their knowledge.
 You should tell them all parts of your lifestyle that may affect your milk supply.
 This can include sleep habits, diet and exercise, personality issues, and medications.
 They will keep in contact with you to ensure breastfeeding is going well.
 Your lactation consultant can also help you find support groups to help when you feel down about breastfeeding.
 We’re all in this together!

 Contact Us for Additional Guidance on Breastfeeding